-- Be able to think critically. - Approach social categories and norms (e.g., gender roles, heteronormativity, white supremacy) with thoughtful skepticism and through a historicized lens. - Critically analyze the agency and voice of marginalized populations. - Situate "the Other" as a consistent general (although always changing in specific content) category in Canadian culture and society. - Critically analyze manifestations of Canadian identity and Canadian nationalism - Think about social justice, not dismiss it as a "fad." - Be able to write a coherent academic essay with a consistent, clear thesis. - Critically read scholarly articles and monographs and be able to discern key arguments, evidence, and how it fits in a wider literature. - Engage in constructive (i.e., respectful, thoughtful, based on evidence) discussion with fellow students, teaching assistants and/or instructor. - Be able to integrate scholarly learning with lived experience but accept that one's own
+- Be able to think critically. - Approach social categories and norms (e.g., gender roles, heteronormativity, white supremacy) with thoughtful skepticism and through a historicized lens. - Critically analyze the agency and voice of marginalized populations. - Situate "the Other" as a consistent general (although always changing in specific content) category in Canadian culture and society. - Critically analyze and historicize manifestations of Canadian identity and Canadian nationalism. - Understand contemporary issues and debates using historical context. - Be able to write a coherent academic essay with a consistent, clear thesis. - Critically read scholarly articles and monographs and be able to discern key arguments, evidence, and how it fits in a wider literature. - Be able to integrate scholarly learning with lived experience but accept that one's own experience is not the only experience.